geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 - `PascalCase` for everything `public`
 - `I` prefix for interfaces
 - use `var` only when usage is obvious
-- Always use braces even when optional
+- Always use braces, even when optional
 - **NO** new lines before braces

 My personal preferences goes to google's because I like braces for clarity.